Gerontological Nursing Competencies (GNCs)

 Entry requirements:

-The GNCs has received funding from the Australian Government Department of Health and Aged Care (DoHAC).
+The GNCs has received funding from the Australian Government Department of Health, Disability and Ageing.
 Fully funded places in the course are available to eligible participants.
-Please contact us for more information or to confirm your eligibility.

 2025